Trans Life

 BODY HAIR

-Welcome to #TransTuesday!
+Welcome to Trans Tuesday!
 Today we’re gonna talk about BODY HAIR.
 What fun! …for some people, I guess?
 But not for me!

 The first time I shaved my legs was… an experience.
-It gave me a feeling I’d later identify as gender euphoria, which is exactly what it sounds like, the polar opposite of gender dysphoria.
+It gave me a feeling I’d later identify as GENDER EUPHORIA, which is exactly what it sounds like, the polar opposite of gender dysphoria.

-It was also TERRIFYING.
+It was also terrifying.
 I’m not sure how to accurately convey what it’s like to be doing something you think might make you feel better, but you’re not sure.
 And it can’t just be immediately undone.

 So what if I hate it?
 What if it makes me feel no different at all?
 The latter was the biggest issue for me, because if it didn’t help then was I really trans?
 I mean yes, sure, you absolutely can be a trans woman and not want to shave your legs.
-But would *I* be?
+But would I be?
+See YES YOU ARE TRANS ENOUGH for more on how what you do or do not do to transition does not determine your transness.

 It’s all so confusing at every step, and there was an even bigger question that plagued me about this, but I’m saving that for the end.